Skip to content

 Othello

 Our Bard in the Yard production was Shakespeare's great tragedy of jealousy - Othello.
 We sneaked in just before the COVID pandemic.
-Publicity 2020 Love, jealousy, race, revenge and madness -- such are the major themes of Shakespeare';s Othello.
+The play was directed by Emanuel E Garcia.
+Watch this production on YouTube Publicity 2020 Love, jealousy, race, revenge and madness -- such are the major themes of Shakespeare';s Othello.
 And like all of the great tragedies, nothing is quite as black and white as it may seem.
 How pure was Desdemona?
 How gullible was Othello?
 How evil was Iago?
 Join us for a fast-paced production of a drama that builds towards a passionately explosive conclusion like no other.
+Watch the YouTube video.

 SNAP